AnselmoGPP/Commander/README.md

 - <ins>headers</ins>: The single commander.h file that you can use in your project for using your terminal from your C++ code

 - <ins>example</ins>: Here you will find an example of a project that uses this library for different actions (checking current directory, moving to another directory, creating folders, copying and renaming files...).
+It creates a new folder called "labels" and does all his work there.

 <b>First steps:</b>